 - Don't carry your wallet in your back pocket

-- When traveling in a car, ensure doors and windows are locked at all times, only stop at designated areas such as service stations and be extra vigilant at traffic lights
+- When travelling in a car, ensure doors and windows are locked at all times, only stop at designated areas such as service stations and be extra vigilant at traffic lights

 - Travel during daylight and on toll highways where possible